 Much of a medical librarian's job is similar to the work of a traditional librarian; he or she organizes, shelves, and helps people retrieve books, periodicals, and other sources.
-Medical librarians may also help people check out materials, stamp due dates, collect fines for past-due items, look for misshelved items or reshelve items, and work with electronic media on CD-ROMs, DVDs, or on the Internet.
+Medical librarians may also help people check out materials, stamp due dates, collect fines for past-due items, look for misshelved items or reshelve items, and work with electronic media on CD-ROMs, DVDs, databases, or on the Internet.

 Because of the technical and even sensitive nature of the material, some medical libraries are not open to the public.
 Medical libraries in hospitals or clinics are typically used only by doctors and other medical staff who are retrieving information such as archived patient medical files.
 Medical school libraries are open solely for medical students and staff retrieving research conducted and/or written at the institution and other locations.
 Other medical libraries are open to the public, but have limited-access materials that are monitored by reference librarians.
 These workers must make sure only authorized individuals check out the materials and that items are properly signed out and recorded.

 Some medical librarians do not deal with the public at all, instead working on the more technical tasks of ordering, cataloging, and classifying materials.
 These librarians select and order all books, periodicals, audiovisual materials, and other items for the library, evaluating newly published materials as well as seeking out older ones.
 In addition to traditional books, and magazines, modern medical libraries also contain electronic records, DVDs, films, videos, slides, maps, and photographs.
 The selection and purchase of these is also the responsibility of the head medical librarian.
 These higher positions, therefore, have considerable influence over the quality and extent of a library collection.